spotify/heroic/docs/rfcs/0000-make-sampling-a-first-class-citizen.md

 }
 ```

-Notice that the configuration parameter is called `missing` to make it explicit To make it
+Notice that the configuration parameter is called `missing` to make it explicitly clear that
-explicitly clear that upsampling deals with missing data points.
+upsampling deals with missing data points.

 ### Simplifying the aggregation engine